silasary/APxiv/README.md

 The plugin connects to the Archipelago Servers and does a few useful things:
 * Shows text chat and recieved items
 * Provides several in-game UI Elements to help you track what's in logic
-* Automatically sends checks (When they are in logic)
+* Automatically sends checks (only if they are in logic)

 The Plugin does not:
 * Prevent you from doing anything in-game